triton-inference-server/server/docs/user_guide/trace.md

 individual inference requests.
 Tracing is enable by command-line arguments when running the tritonserver executable.

-Starting in 23.04 release, Triton has one flag `--trace-config` to specify global or trace mode specific configuration setting.
+`--trace-config` command line option in Triton can be used to specify global and trace mode specific config setting..
 The format of this flag is `--trace-config=<mode>,<setting>=<value>`, where `<mode>` is either `triton` or `opentelemetry`.
 By default, the trace mode is set to `triton`, and the server will use Triton's trace APIs.
 For `opentelemetry` mode, the server will use the [OpenTelemetry's APIs](#opentelemetry-trace-support) to generate, collect and export traces for individual inference requests.

 To specify global trace settings (level, rate, count, or mode), the format is `--trace-config=<setting>=<value>`.